What can you expect on the day?

 When should you arrive?

 When your exam is confirmed we will tell you what time to arrive.
+If you are sitting your exam outside the UK you will receive this information from the British Council along with details of the venue.
 If you are more than half an hour late, you will not be allowed to enter the examination room.
 You will not be allowed to leave the room in the first or last half hour of the examination.

 You can expect to be at the examination centre for at least four hours.